 Adoption can also bring a family closer together.
 Something as seemingly simple as sharing the same last name can tremendously positively influence the family unit.
 In particular, for older children who often struggle with intense emotions related to divorce and “losing” their other biological parent, adoption can be reassuring and validating during a highly challenging time.

 Ultimately, adoption is a valuable option for any family.
 The process is relatively straightforward, and if the biological parent to be replaced cannot contest or does not wish to contest the adoption, it can be completed relatively quickly.
-If you are interested in pursuing adoption in the Springfield, MO, area, it’s a good idea to consult an experienced Springfield, MO, family law attorney as soon as possible.
+If you are interested in pursuing adoption in the Springfield, MO, area, it’s a good idea to consult an experienced Springfield, MO adoption lawyer as soon as possible.
 They can provide you with specific insights into your situation and help you make more informed decisions about your adoption process.